 Under Massachusetts law, the age of majority is 18 and carries full adult rights and responsibilities.
-The college communicates directly with students in matters concerning academic progress.
-It is the policy of the college to notify both students and parents in writing when an academic contract goes into effect and of dismissal from the college.
+The College communicates directly with students in matters concerning academic progress.
+It is the policy of the College to notify in writing both students and parents when an academic contract goes into effect and of dismissal from the College.
 In communicating with parents concerning other matters, it is normal college policy to respect the privacy of the student and not to disclose information from student educational records without the prior consent of the student.

-A student may appeal his or her academic standing by submitting a written statement to the dean of academic support and advising.
+A student may appeal their academic standing by submitting a written statement to the dean of academic support and advising.
 The statement may cite mitigating circumstances for review.